Avoid these 5 tourist traps to keep your Key West vacation relaxing and enjoyable

 But watch out for the factory art galleries whose merchandise is often mass produced – and their salespeople a little too slick.
 Most of these galleries rely on warm lighting, hidden prices, a private room to view artwork, and a well-rehearsed sales pitch.
 Novice art buyers and the tipsy can easily be taken.
 We question the motives of any gallery that does not display prices.
 Be especially wary of salesmen mentioning appreciating value & price, offering big savings, or expressing urgency that a “limited-edition” is running out.

-Solution: Here are a few reputable galleries we recommend: Lucky Street Gallery (re-opening on White Street), Key West Art Center (on Front Street), Gingerbread Square Gallery (upper Duval Street), Greene Street Gallery (on Greene Street), and Salt (on Fleming Street).
+Solution: Here are a few reputable galleries we recommend: Jag Gallery (1075 Duval St), Key West Art Center (on Front Street), Gingerbread Square Gallery (upper Duval Street), Greene Street Gallery (on Greene Street), Salt (on Fleming Street), and 7 Artists & Friends Gallery (on Simonton Street)

 One customer was charged $40,000 for beauty products.
 She complained to the City of Key West.
 Numerous others have as well.
 We highly suggest you avoid these stores.
 You’ll know them when you get near one.